summerginger/DataSweeper_Project/README.md

 ## 6. Database

-The database for this project is a PostgreSQL database.
+The database for this project is a PostgreSQL database hosted in AWS RDS.

 The database is created through pgAdmin and the structure and connections of the tables can be demonstrated in the PostGresDB_Draft.txt from the **PostgreSQL_Database folder.**

-The machine learning model will be connected as shown in the demo.ipynb file from the **machine_learning** folder.
+The machine learning model is connected as shown in the demo.ipynb file from the **machine_learning** folder.

 The ERD diagram for our provisional database is also provided in the PostGreSQL_Database folder.